In this article, you will learn:

 With CloudFront you can set up multiple origin servers for your content distribution and also an automatic failover, should your main server go offline.

 Amazon CloudFront always finds the fastest way to deliver your content by constantly measuring the speed of transfer through multiple routes to ensure that each request reaches your server as quickly as possible.
-For communication with other AWS services, Amazon CloudFront uses AWS Backbone network (Amazon’s custom-built network with the highest standards), which enables the effective transfer of data between Edge Locations and services like EC2, S3, etc.
+For communication with other AWS services, Amazon CloudFront uses AWS Backbone network (Amazon’s custom-built network with the highest standards), which enables the effective transfer of data between Edge Locations and services like EC2, S3, etc. One of the main metrics of successful CDN is the Cache hit ratio and Round-trip time.

 Pricing and cost-effectivity

-Read more about CloudFront pricing in our article.
+Read more about CloudFront pricing.